 “Kevin had a unique fantasy that evolved around the elongated female form.
 Some of his compositions were done by taking two of these forms and making them into one.
 Occasionally, they had more than the God-given number of limbs.
 This might sound grotesque, but Kevin’s fertile imagination, remarkable technical skills, and the positive influences of Hieronymus Bosch, the Italian modernists, and Wolfgang Beal, his instructor and good friend at Hartford Art School, make his work both thought-provoking and a visual treat.”

-Squatting with Gordon and Rabbit
+Squatting with Rabbit

 Back then, Fells Point living arrangements could be casual.
 Squatters took over many of the vacant, city-owned properties condemned for the expressway.
 Nothing if not resourceful, they turned the lights back on after the gas and electric company had turned them off.